-EFSA contributes to safety in the food chain from farm to fork.
-We protect human life and health, taking account of animal health and welfare, plant health and the environment.
+Safety in the food chain from farm to fork is at EFSA's core.
+We contribute to protecting human life and health, taking account of animal health and welfare, plant health and the environment.

-We deliver independent scientific advice to policy makers, through cooperation with our partners, and in an open dialogue with society.
+We deliver independent and transparent scientific advice to policy makers, through cooperation with our partners, and in an open dialogue with society.